-- 12. As part of obtaining an understanding of the entity and its environment in accordance with HKSA 315,4 the auditor shall obtain a general understanding of: - (a) The legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates; and - (b) How the entity is complying with that framework.
+- (b) How the entity is complying with that framework.
 (Ref: Para.
-A7) - 13.
+A11) - 14.
 The auditor shall obtain sufficient appropriate audit evidence regarding compliance with the provisions of those laws and regulations generally recognized to have a direct effect on the determination of material amounts and disclosures in the financial statements.
 (Ref: Para.
-A8) - 14.
+A12) - 15.
 The auditor shall perform the following audit procedures to help identify instances of non-compliance with other laws and regulations that may have a material effect on the financial statements: (Ref: Para.
-A9-A10) - (a) Inquiring of management and, where appropriate, those charged with governance, as to whether the entity is in compliance with such laws and regulations; and - (b) Inspecting correspondence, if any, with the relevant licensing or regulatory authorities. - 15.
+A13-A14) - (a) Inquiring of management and, where appropriate, those charged with governance, as to whether the entity is in compliance with such laws and regulations; and - (b) Inspecting correspondence, if any, with the relevant licensing or regulatory authorities. - 16.
 During the audit, the auditor shall remain alert to the possibility that other audit procedures applied may bring instances of non-compliance or suspected non-compliance with laws and regulations to the auditor's attention.
 (Ref: Para.
-A11) - 16.
+A15) - 17.
 The auditor shall request management and, where appropriate, those charged with governance, to provide written representations that all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements have been disclosed to the auditor.
 (Ref: Para.
-A12)
+A16) - 18.
+In the absence of identified or suspected non-compliance, the auditor is not required to perform audit procedures regarding the entity's compliance with laws and regulations, other than those set out in paragraphs 13-17.